gocmodup/revanced/README.md

 ✅ In [build-rv.sh](build-rv.sh) [build-rve.sh](build-rve.sh)

-✒️  Edit "luxysiv" in line 9to "your_github_name"
+✒️  Change "luxysiv" in line 9 to "your_github_name"

 ✒️ Change apk source to down : APKmirror or Uptodown